apache/samza/docs/startup/preview/index.md

 4. [High Level API](#high-level-api)
 5. [Flexible Deployment Model](#flexible-deployment-model)

+---

 # Overview
 Samza 0.13.0 introduces a new programming model and a new deployment model.
 They're being released as a preview because they represent major enhancements to how developers work with Samza, so it is beneficial for both early adopters and the Samza development community to experiment with release and provide feedback.
 The following sections introduce the new features and link to tutorials which demonstrate how to use them.
 Please try them and send feedback to the [dev mailing list](mailto:dev@samza.apache.org)

+---

 ### Try it Out
 Want to skip all the details and get some hands on experience?
 There are three tutorials to help you get acquainted with running Samza applications in both YARN and embedded modes and programming with the high level API:

-* [Hello Samza - Yarn Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-yarn.html) - run a pre-built wikipedia application on YARN and observe the output
+* [Yarn Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-yarn.html) - run a pre-existing wikipedia application on YARN and observe the output
-* [Hello Samza - High Level API Code Walkthrough](/learn/tutorials/{{site.version}}/hello-samza-high-level-code.html) - walk through building the wikipedia application, step by step.
+* [High Level API Code Walkthrough](/learn/tutorials/{{site.version}}/hello-samza-high-level-code.html) - walk through building the wikipedia application, step by step.
-* [Hello Samza - Zookeeper Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) - run a pre-built wikipedia application with Zookeeper coordination and observe the output
+* [Zookeeper Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) - run a pre-existing wikipedia application with Zookeeper coordination and observe the output

+---

 ## Architecture